The Substances and Sexual Health Lab at Yale

 Recent Publications

-Pilot Testing a Multiplayer HIV/STI Prevention Videogame Intervention for Black Adolescent Girls: Protocol for a Randomized Controlled Trial
+Pilot-testing a Multiplayer HIV and Sexually Transmitted Infection Prevention Video Game Intervention for Black Adolescent Girls: Protocol for a Randomized Controlled Trial.
+JMIR Research Protocols.